cheapRoc/mr_version/README.md

 The philosphy behind MrVersion is that maintaining and updating version numbers shouldn't be a burden of your Ruby applications and libraries, or your developers.
 You shouldn't have to think twice about when to increment your version, how to or where.
+And you damn well shouldn't have to manually change constants buried inside of your library.

-The default setup for this library tracks software based on Semantic Versioning.
+The default setup for this library tracks software based on [Semantic Versioning](https://github.com/mojombo/semver/blob/master/semver.md).
 We don't think this is the end all, be all of version numbers but its a good baseline assumption.
-Eventually we'll provide customization to change how your version number is formatted.
+I'm baking customization in so you can change how your version number is parsed and formatted.

 Features
 --------

-* Automatically increment version numbers during deployments
 * Access version number via version object in your application
+* Helps automatically increment version numbers during deployments
-* Marshalls to simple YAML file for persistance
+* **SOON** Marshalls to simple YAML file for persistance
-* Supports Git tagging during increment/decrement
+* **SOON** Supports Git tagging during increment/decrement

 Examples
 --------